SoftwareAndOutsourcing/SoftwareAndOutsourcing/README.md

 - Spanish: native.

 ###### Other
-- I have been a (GNU?/)Linux for many years and I have a preference for open-source software.
+- I have been a (GNU?/)Linux user for many years and I have a preference for open-source software.

 ###### Contact
 - Discord: Sergio1#9579